Provably stable learning control of linear dynamics with multiplicative noise: Numerical experiments

 \section{Numerical experiments}

 In this section we numerically investigate the methods developed in this paper.
-We begin with the simple case of \emph{repeated initilalization} (cf. \cref{rem:asm}), comparing both the case where the modes are known and where they are not, i.e. the model-free setting.
+We begin with the simple case of \emph{repeated \update*{initialization}} (cf. \cref{rem:asm}), comparing both the case where the modes are known and where they are not, i.e. the model-free setting.
 We show how, in the first setting, our bounds are sufficiently tight to enable control synthesis.
 Next we use data generated using \emph{rollout} to produce similar estimates and we highlight the differences and challenges associated with doing so.
-We also show that experimentally our method also works when using only a single trajectory, although theoretical guarantees are not yet available in this setting.
-We also compared to the averaging rollout approach in \cite{Xing2020,Xing2021}.
-Finally we show how structural information can be exploited to get tighter estimates of the uncertainty.
+We also show that experimentally our method also works when using only a single trajectory, although theoretical guarantees are not yet available in this setting. \ilarxiv{We also compared to the averaging rollout approach in \cite{Xing2020,Xing2021}.
+Finally, we show how structural information can be exploited to get tighter estimates of the uncertainty.}\ilpub{\update*{ In the technical report \cite{Arxiv} we compare with the averaging rollout approach in \cite{Xing2020,Xing2021} and show how structural information can be exploited to get tighter estimates of the uncertainty.}}